1. Home

 TIFF's strength is print and archiving.
 For everything else, there's usually a smaller, more practical format.

-For a complete overview of when to use each format, check our image format guide.
+For a complete overview of when to use each format, check our guide to choosing between formats.

 Can You Convert Multiple JPGs to TIFF at Once?